The story

 A small team in India.

 Chefs from the country's most senior kitchens on the food side.
-A technology team on the Dr. Aara side, building the conversation engine in-house — not a wrapper on someone else's model.
+A small technology team building Dr. Aara in-house.
 No factory shortcuts.
 No outsourced loaves.
-No off-the-shelf chatbot.

 contact@evaa.enterprises